-In 1936, the New Era company changed its name to Nihon Nainenki Seizo KK (1936-1957), and since 1937 all new models became known as Kurogane.
-Model range as of beginning 1937 consisted of following models: 650 cc, 750 cc and 1200 cc.
-The Kurogane tricycles were used in all areas, starting from transporting cargo and passengers and ending with Government services.
+In 1936, the New Era company changed its name to Nihon Nainenki Seizo KK (1936-1957), and since 1937 all models became known as Kurogane.
+The model range at the beginning of 1937 consisted of the following models: 650 cc, 750 cc, and 1200 cc.
+The Kurogane tricycles were used in all areas, from the cargo and passenger transportation to Government service.

 The Kurogane Model 1 “Fire Trike” displayed at the museum complex “Motorworld by V.Sheyanov” was found in Malaysia in a very bad condition.
 According to the story of the former owner, in the past, the tricycle was used in the Japanese and Malaysia fire departments.
 We can compare this trike to the Italian 1940 Moto Guzzi E.R. which had the same destiny.

-This vehicle was equipped with a 1100 cc V-Twin engine that was fixed across the frame for better cooling.
+Kurogane Model 1 “Fire Trike” was equipped with a 1100 cc V-Twin engine that was installed across the frame for better cooling.
 The gearbox was held in a different unit, which made access and replacement easier.
 It had the spring front suspension and the leaf spring rear suspension — it was more than enough for the transporting of heavy equipment.

-The engine from the fire-fighting mechanism is still undergoing a restoration, but we’re sure that we’ll be able to give you more details in the near future.
+The engine from the fire-fighting mechanism is still under restoration, but we’re sure that we’ll be able to give you more details in the near future.

-If you have reliable information about the tricycle presented on the page, and you want to share it – we will be grateful if you send it to firstname.lastname@example.org
+If you have reliable information about the tricycle presented on the page we will be grateful if you send it to email@example.com